How to Apply for SSDI: Steps to Get It Done

 Have Your Basic Contact Information Ready

-Social Security will ask for the following information, either online or over the phone:
+The first step to filing for Social Security disability is to gather your contact information.
+Social Security will ask for the following information, either online, in person, or over the phone:

-• name and prior names used (for example, names from any previous marriages)
+• your name and any prior names used (for example, names from any previous marriages)

 • your Social Security number and any other Social Security numbers used in the past